 As of Dec.
-31 2018, 3,864 vessels have been escorted under the protection of the JSDF's destroyers.
+31 2019, 4,023 vessels have been escorted under the protection of the JSDF's destroyers.
 Not a single vessel has come to any harm from pirates and these vessels have all passed safely across the Gulf of Aden.
 The Ministry of Land, Infrastructure, Transport and Tourism(MLIT) of Japan provides a sole contact point for coordination with the JSDF's escort.

-Escort Results of 2018
+Escort Results of 2019

-Japan-Affiliated Vessels: Japanese flag vessels, foreign flag vessels operated by Japanese shipping companies, other vessels that any Japanese board or that the MLIT of Japan regards to be related to Japan
+Japan-Affiliated Vessels: Japanese flag vessels, foreign flag vessels operated by Japanese shipping companies, Japanese ship owner, Japanese ship management companies etc. to be related to Japan